The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

-A guide to changing your baby and newborn nappies
+The complete guide to baby nappies

 Time for a change?

 Your midwife will talk you and your partner through the very first nappy change, but after that it’s a case of learn-as-you-go.
-Luckily with a bit of preparation, combined with the constant practice (up to 12 times a day), you’ll soon be an expert.
+Luckily, with a bit of preparation, combined with the constant practice (up to 12 times a day), you’ll soon be an expert.

 Changing a disposable nappy